abohmeed/birthdaygreeter/README.md

 * Handling invalid JSON input

 As soon as the code is committed to GitHub, CircleCl runs the tests on the code using `go test`.
 If all the tests pass, a Docker image is build and pushed to Docker Registry.
 The image is tagged `latest` as well as an incremental version number.
 We can then change the deployment image to use the new one.
 The Deployment uses rolling updated by default so the image will get changed with no downtime for the user.

+# Production-grade recommendations

+1. I didn't use SSL to make things simple.
+We should implement SSL at least on the frontend.
+2. I used NodePort as the service type.
+We should use a Load Balancer or an Ingress controller.
+3. The Redis password is stored in a Secret and retreived through an environment variable.
+Secrets are not secure enough for production as they are stored in base64 format (not encrypted).
+We should use an additonal component like HashiCorp Vault for encrypting and storing passwords in conjunction with Secrets.
+4. We are using local laptops as clients for deploying the cluster.
+A better solution would be to dedicate a machine as a client.
+This machine should have all the required tools like kubectl, helm, docker, etc. We can use Ansible for configuring this client machine.
+5. If we are deploying to a single machine using docker-compose, we should store the Redis password in an external `.env` file.
+The file can be then encrypted using a tool like Ansible Vault and decrypted only during execution.
+6. If we are expecting very high traffic volumes, we can place an extra caching layer and reverse proxying using Nginx in front of the API.